Ashmita1206/Machine-Learning-Data-Analysis/SPEECH RECOGNITION/README.md

-🎤 Speech Recognition & Classification using Whisper
+🎤 Speech Recognition System (Yes/No Classifier + Whisper)
-🚀 Overview
+📌 Overview
-This project is an end-to-end Speech Recognition system that:
+This project is an end-to-end Speech Recognition System that can:

+🎙️ Take voice input from user

-Converts speech → text using OpenAI Whisper (local model)
+🔊 Convert audio into text using Whisper

-Performs keyword classification (Yes/No)

-Provides a web interface (Flask) for real-time interaction
+🤖 Classify speech into "Yes" or "No" using a trained ML model

+📊 Generate spectrograms for visualization

-✨ Features
+🚀 Features
-🎙️ Audio upload / recording support
+🎤 Real-time audio recording (browser)

+🔄 Audio format conversion (WebM → WAV)

-🧠 Speech-to-text using Whisper (no API key required)
+🧠 Speech-to-text using Whisper

-📊 MFCC-based preprocessing

-🤖 Deep Learning model for classification
+🤖 Custom trained classification model (Yes/No)

-🌐 Interactive frontend (HTML, CSS, JS)

-⚡ Fast local inference

-🧠 Tech Stack
-Python

-Flask

-OpenAI Whisper (local)

-Librosa (audio processing)

-TensorFlow / Keras

-JavaScript (frontend)
+📊 Spectrogram generation

+🌐 Flask-based web app

-📂 Project Structure
+🏗️ Project Structure
-SPEECH RECOGNITION/
+SPEECH-RECOGNITION/
 │
-├── app.py                # Flask backend
+├── app.py                      # Main Flask app
 ├── requirements.txt           # Dependencies
+├── test.py                    # Model testing
+│
+├── data/
-├── README.md
+│   ├── yes/
+│   └── no/
 │
 ├── model/
 │   ├── model.py